Key Quote

 WOW — AUSTEN AS SOCIAL ANATOMIST

 Austen performs a literary autopsy on Regency society — the opening sentence is a scalpel disguised as a pleasantry.
-She anticipates Marx's analysis of the relationship between economic base and social superstructure: marriage is presented as the ideological (belief-system) machinery through which wealth is consolidated.
+She anticipates Marx's analysis of the relationship between economic base and social superstructure: marriage is presented as the ideologicalideological — Relating to a system of ideas and beliefs that shape society machinery through which wealth is consolidated.
 The irony is double-edged: it mocks both fortune-hunting mothers AND the patriarchal system that makes such hunting necessary for survival.
-Feminist critic Mary Poovey argues Austen reveals how 'romantic love' is the acceptable face of economic coercion (using financial pressure to control behaviour).
+Feminist critic Mary Poovey argues Austen reveals how 'romantic love' is the acceptable face of economic coercioneconomic coercion — Using financial pressure or necessity to force compliance.

 Key Words